giongto35/cloud-morph/README.md

 - Tutorial Video: https://www.youtube.com/watch?v=w8uCkfZdHVc

 **Deployment with Lutris**
-- Lutris eases the installation of a game on Linux. **The recommended flow is to install game with Lutris and copy produced wine environment to Cloud Morph**
+- Lutris eases the installation of a game on Linux. **The recommended flow is to install game with Lutris and copy produced wine environment to Cloud Morph**.

 **Deployment Example**
 - `script/example` contains example applications configuration.
 Note: `/apps` is left empty due to copyright.